KhalisIncubator/MyPothi/docs/docs/intro_docs/development.md

 Congratulations!
 Now you do not need to worry about how you write you code; Eslint will fix it for you! :)

 ## Adding Code
-We will now guide you through the process of contributing changes to the codebase.
+This will now guide you through the process of contributing changes to the codebase.

 ### Issues
 Please see the Contributing doc